James L. Hicks: James Meredith and Ole Miss

 In Hicks' story, "On the Mississippi Warfront: Oxford's a Town all Shook Up", printed by Amsterdam News in 1962, Hicks described the events leading up to James Meredith's reported visit to the Ole Miss campus as "chaos and bedlam".
 Despite the possession of valid press credentials, the black press members, including Hicks, were denied access to the campus and were only able to cover the story from outside the school gates.
 Because of his inability to access the campus, Hicks followed the mob to stay close to the story of James Meredith's arrival.
 In order to keep James Meredith, a black student attempting to integrate Ole Miss, out of Oxford, the town "massed every law officer the state of Mississippi could produce", and hoped this would convince Meredith not to return.
 Hicks described the town as a "mess".

 Death

 Hicks died in Manhattan, New York, on January 16, 1986 at the age of 70.

 Personal life

-He was married to the former Daisy Turner, and they had two children, James Jr. and Norma Hicks Robinson.
+He was married to the former Daisy Turner, and they had two children.